Techtonica/curriculum/ajax/ajax.md

 #### AJAX Flow
 1. The client sends a request to the server.
 2. The server does some processing and returns the corresponding data (usually in JSON format).
-3. When the request gets completed the callback function is executed in which data is received.
-That data is shown on frontend through JavaScript in any format you want.
+3. When the request is successful, the callback function is executed with the new data.
+The callback function could do anything you like; for example, it could use JS to add the new data to the HTML page

 | Difference Point        | Full Load Page          | AJAX  |
 | ------------- |:-----------------:| :---------:|